caisiasdev/chromx-autofill/README.md

 You can create your own list of data using Excel and do the testing with the App.
 To download the excel format goto https://drive.google.com/drive/folders/1rjqsnG2ettPmyTvSAJ3BpnrztlzCbqZQ and download the excel (csv) files.

+If you want to create your own Angular Application like the one we hosted in Heroku please check out the source code at https://github.com/caisiasdev/ChromeAutoFillClientApp/tree/master

 # Youtube Channel
 You can check out our youtube channel to see this coding tutorial in action: https://www.youtube.com/channel/UCWln4nHkCUjM1B1RJRglNvA